rjf2016/tradeSim/README.md

 ### Register at iexCloud - for real-time Market Data API keys (Sandbox and Production)
 Start for free at iexCloud.io [here](https://iexCloud.io/)!
-Add your iexCloud API keys to your 'user' hive in Firebase (please don't share!)
+Add your iexCloud API keys to your 'user' hive in Firebase (please don't share your API keys!)
 "iexData" : {
         "iexDevURL" : "https://sandbox.iexapis.com",
         "iexProdURL" : "https://cloud.iexapis.com",